 Cost of Attendance

-For general college expense, view LCCC’s tuition and fees.
+For general college expenses, students should view LCCC’s cost of attendance.
 Students in the Surgical Technology Program have additional course fees of $1,000.
 This is an estimate and may change at any time.
 Other miscellaneous costs, unique to the program, are approximately $500.

 Examples of how those fees are used include but are not limited to the following:

 - Certification study guide and testing